mondragon-developer/MCP-googleDocs/README.md

 - "Create a new Google Doc called 'Meeting Notes'"
 - "Add this content to my document: [your text]"
 - "Make the title bold in my document"
+- "Insert a table with project tasks and status"

 **Spreadsheets:**
 - "Create a new spreadsheet called 'Q1 Budget'"